Wizer21/TrackerRobot/README.md

 # TrackerRobot :robot:

-This project is realized on Rasberry Pi 4.
+This project is realized on Raspberry Pi 4.

 This robot is equipped with 2 DC motor that allow it to move around.
 Two servomotor control the camera which can in this way follow objects.
 Both DC and servosmotors can be controlled from the Qt interface or from an Xbox controller.